 Write ON program

-Writing sessions will be held in the Writing Center, 110 EPB, Monday to Thursday from 8:30 - 10:00 am, and Friday from 8:30 - 11:00 am.
+Writing sessions are held in the Writing Center, 110 EPB, Monday to Thursday from 7:30 - 9:20 am, and Friday from 8:00 - 11:00 am.
 (Arranging a writing time later in the day is also possible, but there may be appointments going on at the same time).

 Participants commit to a minimum of three writing sessions a week at the Writing Center, 110 EPB, and agree to spend the time working on papers, proposals, dissertations, articles, etc. In other words, this is your time, for your own work.
 We provide space, coffee, occasional treats and the comfort of knowing there are other people in the same boat.
 Participants set daily and weekly goals and can get feedback on their work by using our regular services.
 Studies show that the most productive and successful faculty are those who set aside time to write every day.
 We're pretty sure regular writing will get you through graduate school faster and with less stress too.